nishant-deshpande-db/toolbox/spark_streaming_listener/README.md

 If your requirement is for no possible data loss, push each event to a message bus.
 Otherwise this is an easy alternative.

 The Databricks notebook "streaming listener usage example" has an example that should work in general, but has some specific nicities around using dbfs or Volumes in the Databricks environment.
+It also then reads the written json files of stream events and displays them in the notebook.

 Note that a single listener will listen to multiple spark streams on the same spark driver/cluster.
 So name each stream for an easy way to distinguish between events from different streams.
 The example shows this.